 Timeshare Message Boards and Chat Rooms

-Easily searchable online, these digital forums run the gamut, from boards reserved for specific timeshare resorts to those that cover vacation and recreation tips to some discussions devoted to specific vacation destinations.
+Easily searchable online, these digital message boards run the gamut, from forums reserved for specific timeshare resorts to those that cover vacation and recreation tips as well as discussions devoted to specific vacation destinations.

 Timeshare Owners Using Digital Forums for Resales

 For those interested in timeshare resales, there are a few different timeshare message boards and chat rooms out there.
 These particular forums tend to be populated by timeshare owners who are looking to offload their ownership responsibility – and they’re a great place to find good deals on timeshares, some for as little as $1 or even free.
 Timeshare Users Group (TUG) and RedWeek are two of the leading owner-to-owner resale marketplaces, and both offer timeshare message boards where buyers and sellers can meet as well as share thoughts and information.

 These specific timeshare message boards work a little differently from other online marketplaces like Craigslist or eBay in that they require members to register before they can post anything for sale – but registration is free, and only requires an email address.
 Once you’re registered, you can research the prices of timeshares sold as well as post your timeshare resale listing.